abarchi/git-continuous/Rewriting-History/README.md

 ```

 > NOTE :
+>
-> While running a rebase on your current brach, you may run into conflicts in your changes.
+> While running a rebase on your current branch, you may run into conflicts in your changes.
+>
 > In that case, you will want to manually resolve those conflicts, then run "add" and "rebase --continue".
+>
 > You would only want to resolve conflicts at this point, and there is no need to issue any new commits.
 >
 > If you would like to stop rebasing however, you can call "rebase --abort" which will revert and exit the entire rebase process.